schedule

 Join us for recognition and celebration as we pay tribute to the remarkable individuals who have steered the course of our organization with unwavering commitment and vision.
 The "President’s Reception" is an exclusive event that brings together the past, present, and future leaders of our organization to reflect on the journey that has brought us to where we are today.

-• Join us as we celebrate the structural engineering profession and our passion for the industry.
-This must-attend event will feature cocktails, networking, and entertainment - a great opportunity to reconnect with old friends and make new connections!
+Join us as we celebrate the structural engineering profession and our passion for the industry.
+This must-attend event will feature beer and wine, networking, and entertainment - a great opportunity to reconnect with old friends and make new connections!

 Business casual attire is encouraged for attendees.